Ultimate Keto Chocolate Frosty

 • RobCrane

-RobCrane 2 months ago
+RobCrane a year ago

 Well, it makes 2 servings, so half of all the ingredients is your serving intake. log that as your intake.
 Secondly if you weigh the whole thing and half that you will get the weight of 1 serving.